npm/npm/doc/cli/npm-run-script.md

 instead of `"scripts": {"test": "node_modules/.bin/tap test/\*.js"}` to run your tests.

+Scripts are run from the root of the module, regardless of what your current working directory is when you call `npm run`.
+If you want your script to have different behavior based on what subdirectory your in you can use the `INIT_CWD` environment variable, which holds the full path you were in when you ran `npm run`.

 `npm run` sets the `NODE` environment variable to the `node` executable with which `npm` is executed.
 Also, if the `--scripts-prepend-node-path` is passed, the directory within which `node` resides is added to the